Re-classifying a Point Cloud in FME

 Open the workspace PointCloudReclassification_Bonus.fmwt to see an expanded version of this workspace that outputs a point cloud highlighting all points with a specific classification – in this case, 3 (low vegetation).

 In the bonus part of the workspace, the PointCloudSplitter splits the point cloud by classification values, and the Tester checks for points where _classification = 3.
 The RasterRGBCreator creates a 1x1 raster that we’ll use in the PointCloudOnRasterComponentSetter.
-The PointCloudOnRasterComponentSetter then sets the points with class 3 (low vegetation) as bright green.
+The PointCloudOnRasterComponentSetter then sets points of class 3 (low vegetation) to bright green.

 bonus.PNG